Assistant Professor of Finance

 "Reputation and Signaling in Asset Sales" (Revised November 2013).

 Abstract: Static adverse selection models of security issuance show that informed issuers can perfectly reveal their private information by maintaing a costly stake in the securities they issue.
 This paper shows that allowing an issuer to both signal current security quality via retention and build a reputation for honesty leads that issuer to misreport quality even when owning a positive stake—the equilibrium is neither separating nor pooling.
 An issuer retains less as reputation improves and prices are more sensitive to retention when the issuer has a worse reputation.

-"Dynamic Agency and Real Options" with Sebastian Gryglewicz (2013).
+"Dynamic Agency and Real Options" with Sebastian Gryglewicz (Revised 2014).